yifanlicode/rrccoding/2010_PM&Agile/notes/week1.2_PM_framework.md

   >
   > This will include disbanding the project team, looking at lessons learned and closing out any third-party contracts among other things.

+#### 9. A project chartter at minimum should

+- Describe the project
+- identify the project management
+- give authority to the PM

+#### 10.Project **Stakeholder**

-A Project **Stakeholder** is an individual or organization involved in a project, or those whose interests may be positively or negatively affected as a result of project execution or completion.
+It is an individual or organization involved in a project, or those whose interests may be positively or negatively affected as a result of project execution or completion.

 Different stakeholders may have competing needs and expectations.